si95mo/Framework/README.md

  - In combination with the resource, various type of channels are present (digital and analog input and output channel specialized in the associated resource)
  - Above this stage, there are general input/output digital and analog channel which may be connected to the specified ones and can be used in various part of the application
  - In parallel to this, there is the ServiceBroker, that can store various property to make them available in each part of the application

+This represent the core logic that should be followed and used in higher level of each application.

  _________________________________________________________________